docQodly/docs/docs/studio/pageLoaders/conditionalStates.md

 - **Minimize State Changes**: Avoid binding state conditions to Qodly Sources that are frequently updated by singleton computed properties.
 This helps reduce unnecessary re-renders.

-- **Proper Navigation Handling**: If you use a datasource for navigation purposes, ensure its value is correctly updated during navigation events.
-This prevents unintended reloads due to outdated datasource values.
+- **Proper Navigation Handling**: If you use a qodly source for navigation purposes, ensure its value is correctly updated during navigation events.
+This prevents unintended reloads due to outdated qodly source values.